bmmpxf/geoserver/doc/en/user/source/security/auth/web.rst

 Authenticating to the Web Admin Interface
 =========================================

 The method of authenticating to the :ref:`web_admin` application is typical of most web applications that provide login capabilities.

-The web admin application is based primarily on form-based authentication, in which a user authenticates through a form in a web browser.
+The application is based primarily on form-based authentication, in which a user authenticates through a form in a web browser.
 Upon successful authentication a session is created on the server, eliminating the need for a user to repeat the login process for each page they wish to access.
 An optional "Remember Me" setting is also supported which will store authentication information in a client-side cookie to allow the user to bypass the form-based authentication after the initial session has timed out.

 The typical process of authentication is as follows: